hawl1/Polytoria-CodeSnippets/README.md

 Create a issue, it's simple, you can create one clicking on the tab called issues above the files.

-> [!CAUTION]
-> We're not related in any way to the official POLYTORIA team.

 > [!IMPORTANT]
 > This extension was forked and updated.
 The original code Belongs to DevPixels(aka SK-FAST)